Azenhas do Mar village, cliff and beach

 Suitably fortified, we set off to explore the cobbled streets and narrow staircases between the jumble of low stone cottages.
 There is a marked walking trail through Azenhas do Mar but we didn’t follow it exactly.

-Even so, we managed to stumble across a couple of great viewpoints offering views of the sandy cove and dramatic cliffs facing the village.
+Even so, we came across a couple of excellent viewpoints overlooking the sandy cove and dramatic cliffs.

 One of the prettiest buildings in Azenhas do Mar is Villa Maria, apparently built in 1934 – look for the house trimmed with blue and decorated with azulejo panels.